 Morgan Ortagus is a prominent Jewish figure in American foreign policy and national security circles.
 She has held positions in both Republican and Democratic administrations and has worked in the private sector on various national security and financial issues.

 Born on July 10, 1982, in Auburndale, Florida, Ortagus pursued a music career, studying to become an opera singer.
-After the September 11, 2011, attacks, she shifted her focus to political science, graduating with a bachelor’s degree from Florida Southern College.
+After the September 11, 2001, attacks, she shifted her focus to political science, graduating with a bachelor’s degree from Florida Southern College.
+She later earned a master’s in business administration and international relations from Johns Hopkins University.

 Ortagus’s career in government began in 2007 as a public affairs officer at the United States Agency for International Development (USAID).
 In this role, she was deployed to Baghdad, Iraq, during the height of the Iraq War.